-But the Magic Wand tool can be handy for changing the color and appearance of your backgrounds.
+The Magic Wand tool in Photoshop is a usually overlooked tool.
+But it can help you do plenty of edits.
+As an example, the Magic Wand tool can be handy for changing the color and appearance of your background.

 Let’s take a closer look at how you can use the magic wand selection tool to your benefit.

 What Is the Magic Wand Tool in Photoshop?

 The Magic Wand tool is a selection tool.
 It allows you to quickly select areas of your images and make independent edits to it.
 It’s most used often to select solid backgrounds and color areas.
 It doesn’t work as well, for example, on an image with a distinct gradient or blurry features.